armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 ---
-title: Use Canary Analysis on your Deployment
+title: Get Started with Canary Analysis
 linktitle: Canary Analysis
 description: >
   This guide walks you through deploying an app and Prometheus to the same Kubernetes cluster.
 Then, you perform a retrospective analysis on the performance of the app that you can then use to create canary analysis queries for subsequent deployments.s